danielmarschall/filter_foundry/WinNT31Compat.md

 - WinNT351: Help button does not work
 	=> Maybe WinExec helps?
 But can we open an URL there?
 Unlikely...

-- WinNT311+WinNT351: The preview image is not drawn at dialog box opening.
-You need to enter something first.
-	Nothing seems to work.
-Already tried doing a `recalc_preview` and `drawpreview` in `WM_SHOWWINDOW`, or sending a message `SendMessage(hDlg, WM_USER + 123, 0, 0);` inside `WM_INITDIALOG`, but the code
-	seems to be executed while the dialog is still hidden (you can see this by showing a messagebox).

 Open questions:
 ---------------